0xAX/asm/content/asm_6.md

 0.6000000000000001
 ```

-After we converted both integral and fractional parts of our number to binary representation, we can go to the next step.
-We need to convert to [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation).
-The first part we need to [shift right](https://en.wikipedia.org/wiki/Logical_shift) the integral part of our number so that only `1` will remain.
-In a case of our number `101` - we need to shift right the number 2 times.
-As the result our initial number `101.101` started to be represented as `1.01101 * 2^2`.
-After this we need to add the number of shifts we done to the special number called - `bias`.
-For single-precision floating-point numbers it is equal to `127`.
-So we will get - `2 + 127 = 129` or `0b10000001`.
-This will be our `exponent`.
+After we convert both integral and fractional parts of our number to binary representation, we can move a step forward and convert it to [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation).

+As a first step, we need to shift right the integral part of our number so that only one digit remains before the point.
+In the case of `0b101`, we need to shift right two digits.
+Basically when we are doing each shift - we divide our number by `2`.
+This is done because our number has base `2`.
+Shifting the number twice, we divide our number by $$2^{2}$$.
+To keep the original value unchanged, we multiple it by $$2^{2}$$.
+As a result, our initial number `0b101.101` is now represented as `0b1.01101 * 2^2`.

+After this, we need to add the number of shifts to the special number called `bias`.
+For single-precision floating-point numbers, it is equal to `127`.
+So we get - `2 + 127 = 129` or `0b10000001`.
+This is our `exponent`.
 The `mantissa` is just the fractional part of the number that we got after shifting it.
-We just put all the number of the fractional parts to the 23 `mantissa` bits.
+We just put all the numbers of the fractional parts to the 23 `mantissa` bits.

-If we will combine all together, we may see how our number `5.625` will be represented in a computer memory:
+If we combine all together, we can see how our number `5.625` is represented in a computer memory:

 | Sign | Exponent | Mantissa                |
 |------|----------|-------------------------|